 - Anyone aged 16 and over, subject to eligibility

 - Apprentices must be employed for a minimum of 30 hours per week.

 An employer must enter into an agreement with Middlesbrough Community Learning and the apprentice, confirming their commitment to the apprentice and their programme of learning.

 An apprentice will regularly attend the training centre to achieve the knowledge requirement of their programme.
 Apprentices are also observed in their workplace so staff can confirm they have the correct skills and knowledge.
 This forms an integral part of the apprenticeship qualification.

 Review visits will be carried out on a regular basis to monitor progress, set personal goals and targets, and offer support.

 Representatives from the Skills Funding Agency or OFSTED may visit during your apprenticeship.
 Prior notice of all visits will be given.

-To register your interest please complete the online apprenticeship application form.
+To register your interest in becoming an apprentice, please complete the online apprenticeship application form.